 - 1. The GO Bond Funds are audited as part of the District's Annual Financial Audit. - 2.
-The GO Bond Funds are also subject to an Audit of Agreed-Upon Procedures each year. - 3.
+The GO Bond Funds are also subject to a Performance Audit each year. - 3.
 COPs proceeds and capital leases are audited as part of the District's Annual Financial Audit